watsongm/agentbank/README.md

 ## Agent Builds

-The **Agent Builds** section provides five ready-to-adapt code snippets for common banking agent patterns.
+The **Agent Builds** tab provides five ready-to-adapt code snippets for common banking agent patterns.
 Each recipe wires together agentBANK tool functions into a complete, runnable agent using the `AgentBankAgent` class.

 | Build | Domains | Description |
 |-------|---------|-------------|